lightstep/sn-collector/docs/monitor-linux.md

 | Alpine                                         | last three major versions | ARM, AMD     |
 | Debian                                         | last three major versions | ARM, AMD     |

-### Install for for Linux server monitoring (no containers)
+### Package install for Linux server monitoring (no containers)

 Gather system metrics from a Linux system using an installed software package.
 Use this for servers and hosts that **do not** have Docker or a container runtime.

-1. Download the appropriate package for your system and CPU architecture from the Releases page of this repository.
+1. Download the appropriate package for your system and CPU architecture from the [Releases](https://github.com/lightstep/sn-collector/releases) page of this repository.
     - If you're not sure about what architecture your system is using, inspect the output of the `arch` command.
     ```sh
     arch